What was Nan stepping in?

 Nan didn’t expect step ladders and jump ropes.
 A track with the bar things that seemed to exist for the sole purpose of tripping people up in public, perhaps.
 Or a normal obstacle course; a standard high wall and balance log affair.
 More than enough to prove her restored motor skills while being relatively simple to navigate.

 A replica of the platform games of yore was the last thing she had in mind.
 She was on a safe area of sorts, tendered by water stations, towels, and benches occupied by a collection of lian and the odd murgumo or human stretching on the padded floor.
 She peered meters ahead, into at least three football field’s worth of chasm.

 Platforms held aloft by gravity lamps dotted it like lily pads floating on a pond.
 Those closest drifted evenly, leaving gaps she could walk across if she stretched out her steps.
 The spaces yawned out wider the further away they went until they dropped any semblance of rhyme.
-The section closest to the other side held moving, malformed things that may as well have been small asteroids.
+The section closest to the far side held moving, malformed things that may as well have been small asteroids.
 They weaved over and under each other erratically.
-Nothing but a net stood between the clumsy or inept and a pool in the floor below.
+Nothing but a net stood between the clumsy or inept and a pool situated oh-so-conveniently a floor below.

 Nan reigned in her desire to sift through the crowd’s reserves for Izusa.
 There were too many whym signatures crammed together to make it easy, and she wasn’t confident in her ability to not commit another faux pas.

 “If you’ll be so kind as to pardon me, miss.”

 A hand rested above her shoulder, not quite touching.
 A blue haired lian with a pair of stalky rabbit ears and a star tattooed to his cheek smiled down at her.